Engee documentation

 Details

-The variance of noise, given as a positive scalar or vector of positive values.
+The noise variance, given as a positive scalar or a vector of positive values.

-The exact LLR algorithm computes exponents using finite precision arithmetic.
-For computations involving very large positive or negative values, the exact LLR algorithm gives the result: Inf or -Inf if the noise variance is very large.
-NaN if the noise variance and signal power are very small.
+The exact LLR algorithm computes exponentials using finite precision arithmetic.
+For calculations involving very large positive or negative values, the exact LLR algorithm gives the result: Inf or -Inf if the noise dispersion is very large.
+NaN if the noise dispersion and signal strength are very small.
 The approximate LLR algorithm does not compute exponents.
-You can avoid the results of Inf, -Inf and NaN by using the approximate LLR algorithm.
+You can avoid the results Inf, -Inf and NaN using the approximate LLR algorithm.

 Dependencies

-To use this port, set the Noise variance source parameters to Port.
+To use this port, set the Noise variance source parameter to Port.

 Data types